pvgenuchten/pycsw.org/faq/index.md

 Use the `pycsw-admin.py` utility to dump the records as XML documents to a directory:

 {% highlight bash %}
-pycsw-admin.py -c export_records -f default.cfg -p /path/to/output_dir
+pycsw-admin.py export-records -f default.cfg -p /path/to/output_dir
 {% endhighlight %}

 How do I add a custom metadata format?